aherbert/gdsc-test/docs/index.rst

     -Dgdsc.test.seed=123456789abcdf

 If not set then the seed will be randomly generated using ``java.security.SecureRandom`` and logged using the configurable ``java.util.logging.Logger``.
-This allows the generated seed to be used in tests and failed tests can be repeated by using the same seed.
+This allows failed tests to be repeated by re-using the generated seed that triggered a test failure.

 Extra support for seeded tests is provided for `JUnit 5 <https://junit.org/junit5/>`_ using a custom ``@SeededTest`` annotation::